Computer-Integrated Machining Technology

 - CNC plasma/laser cutters – for high-precision cutting of metals or other materials

-- CNC EDM (Electrical Discharge Machines) – for intricate, detailed work
+- EDM (Electrical Discharge Machines) – for intricate, detailed work

 2. Software tools